Associate Professor of Law

 J.D., Rutgers University School of Law - Camden

-Jill E. Family is an Associate Professor of Law at Widener's Harrisburg campus and is also Associate Director of the Law & Government Institute.
+Phone: 717.541.3911 Jill E. Family is an Associate Professor of Law at Widener's Harrisburg campus and is also Director of the Law & Government Institute.
 At Widener, Professor Family teaches Administrative Law, Civil Procedure and Immigration Law.

 Professor Family’s research focuses on immigration law and administrative law.
 She has extensively studied the U.S. immigration court system, including the role of the federal courts, and is engaged in a comparative study of the immigration court systems of the United States and the United Kingdom.
 Other current projects explore the intersections between immigration law and administrative law, including study of agency sub-regulatory rules.

 During the spring of 2012, Professor Family was a Visiting Scholar at Queen Mary School of Law in London, England.
-She received the 2011 Douglas E. Ray Excellence in Faculty Scholarship Award.
-Also, the National Administrative Law Judiciary Foundation selected Professor Family as its 2010 Fellow.
+She received the 2011 Douglas E. Ray Excellence in Faculty Scholarship Award and the National Administrative Law Judiciary Foundation selected Professor Family as its 2010 Fellow.
+Her article, Administrative Law through the Lens of Immigration Law, was selected for reprinting in an anthology of immigration law scholarship.

 Professor Family is an active member of the American Bar Association.
 She is a member of the governing council of the Section of Administrative Law and Regulatory Practice, as well as a member of the advisory board to the Commission on Immigration.
 She is also a Fellow of the ABA’s American Bar Foundation.